AlexMercedCoder/tutorialblog/content/blog/2026/2026-03-conn-05-connect-ibm-db2-to-dremio-cloud-modernize-mainframe-analytic.md

   - federated queries
 ---

 IBM Db2 is the relational database that powers critical applications across banking, insurance, government, healthcare, and manufacturing.
-For organizations running Db2 — particularly on IBM Z (mainframes) or IBM i — the database holds decades of transactional data: account balances, policy records, claim histories, manufacturing workflows, and government records.
+For organizations running Db2 : particularly on IBM Z (mainframes) or IBM i,  the database holds decades of transactional data: account balances, policy records, claim histories, manufacturing workflows, and government records.
 This data is enormously valuable for analytics but notoriously difficult to access outside the Db2/IBM ecosystem.

 Traditional approaches to Db2 analytics involve CDC tools (IBM InfoSphere DataStage, Attunity), batch exports, or data replication to a separate analytics warehouse.
 These approaches are expensive, complex, and create stale copies of data that diverge from the source of truth.